brejdol/networkundertaker/_posts/2023-12-09-Native-IPv6-Howto.md

 **Introduction**

-I have run an IPv6-only PoC-network for 15 months, testing out how different clients and operating systems works, and thought I should share my findings.
-There are a lot of articles about IPv6 out there, but few that walks you through the entire process from native IPv4, via dual stack all the way to the goal:
+<p>I have run an IPv6-only PoC-network for 15 months, testing out how different clients and operating systems works, and thought I should share my findings.
+There are a lot of articles about IPv6 out there, but few that walks you through the entire process from native IPv4, via dual stack all the way to the goal:</p>

 * A native IPv6 network that transparently translates traffic to legacy IPv4 destinations on the fly when needed.
 * A native IPv6 network that automatically can handle legacy applications that need native IPv4.